 Local governments should confirm that the gazettal date of the local law being adopted by reference is the date the law was actually published in the Gazette and not the date it was passed by that council; otherwise, your local law will attempt to adopt a law that does not legally exist.

 If you want to adopt both the text of another local government’s local law and a later amendment (possibly a correction) to this law, you need to specify both dates in the preamble.

-Section 3.16 of the Act requires that all of the local laws of local governments must be reviewed within an eight year period after their commencement to determine if they should remain unchanged or be repealed or amended.
+Section 3.16 of the Act requires that all of the local laws of local governments must be reviewed within an 8-year period after their commencement to determine if they should remain unchanged or be repealed or amended.

-The eight-year period is taken to be from either when the local law commenced or when the last review of the local law (using section 3.16 of the Act) was completed.
+The 8-year period is taken to be from either when the local law commenced or when the last review of the local law (using section 3.16 of the Act) was completed.

 Section 3.12(4) and (5) requires a local government: